 In addition to the collections held in the three main areas, the College Library has two older collections, namely the pre-1640 collection consisting of approximately 2560 items, and the collection known as the Stamford Collection (owing to its previous location in Stamford House basement) which contains an eclectic range of books mostly dating between 1640 and the late 1700's.
 The core of the Stamford collection consists of bequests, most of which reflect the libraries of former Principals of the College, from the period of the Civil War, the Commonwealth and the Restoration on into the eighteenth century.
 The subject coverage as established thus far, is diverse including antiquarian learning, law, political and religious pamphlets in addition to both English and European literature.
 Cataloguing of the Stamford collection on to OLIS has commenced but it is a slow process and until completed the full richness, or exact size (thought to be in the region of 10,000 items), of the collection cannot be determined.

 Items in these collections are not for available for browsing but may be consulted if genuinely required for research purposes.
 Books with a shelfmark prefix of Lath, UB/S, MS, Yarb, Î£, LR/Foilo are contained in these collections.
 These items are not available for loan.
+Most of these items have recently been placed into storage to facilitate building renovations, and are unable to be consulted.
+We are hoping for their return by the end of 2022.
+Please contact the library if you have any questions.

 Learn more about our retrospective antiquarian cataloguing project below.